Ubpa/CMU_15_462/notes/16_The_Rendering_Equation.md

   0     &      & \text{otherwise}\\
   \end{array} \right.
   $$
-  Strictly speaking, $f_r$ is a distribution, not a function
+  Strictly speaking, $f_r​$ is a distribution, not a function

   In practice, no hope of finding refected direction via random sampling; simply pick the refected direction!